 - Cells: Endothelial cells (source of vWf), platelets

-- Adhesive proteins: vWf, integrins, subendothelial matrix protein (e.g. collagen)
+- Adhesive proteins: vWf, integrin and non-integrin receptors, subendothelial matrix proteins (e.g. collagen)

 - Facilitators: Thrombin (platelet agonist)